MinorAdvancedPrototyping/grasshopper-open-access-test/_sources/Grasshopper_Rhino_course/Lessons/1_Lesson_1_-_Basics/!index.md

 | Pan | Right mouse button + shift |
 | Zoom | Scroll |
 | Select | Left click |
-| Box select | Hold left mouse button and drag (1.
-Drag from right to left to select everything the box touches) (2.
-Drag from left to right to select only objects completely inside box)
+| Box select | Hold left mouse button and drag
+Drag from right to left to select everything the box touches Drag from left to right to select only objects completely inside box |
 | Repeat previous command | Right click |

 For more shortcuts check out these webpages: